sympy/sympy/README.md

     $ cd doc
     $ make html

-Then the docs will be in <span class="title-ref">\_build/html</span>.
+Then the docs will be in `_build/html`.
 If you don't want to read that, here is a short usage:

 From this directory, start Python and: